surf-visualization/blospray/readme.md

 * Unstructured volumes can only contain float values (i.e. not integers).
   See [here](https://github.com/ospray/ospray/issues/289)

+* Intersecting/overlapping volumes are not (always?) rendered correctly

-* Lights generated in a scene plugin (see below) can not be transformed
+* Lights generated in a scene plugin (see below) can not be transformed currently

 * OSPRay meshes are either pure-triangle, pure-quad or subdivision meshes.
-  The latter can mix polygons of different numbers of vertices, but might suffer from being less efficient (although this needs more testing).
+  The latter can mix polygons of different numbers of vertices, but might suffer from being less efficient (XXX although this needs more testing).

 * The OSPRay *orthographic* camera does not support depth-of-field

-* Blender supports multiple colors per vertex (basically one per vertex per face loop), while OSPRay only supports a single value per vertex (XXX need to double-check this).
+* Blender supports multiple colors per vertex (basically one per vertex per face loop), while OSPRay only supports a single value per vertex.
   During export the vertex colors are reduced to a single color per vertex

 * OSPRay does not support motion blur through its API, although the underlying